-Though the hospitals were developed to treat battlefield casualties on military bases, the comprehensive solutions have been moved to populous cities to support healthcare systems overwhelmed by the pandemic.
+Though the military field hospitals were developed to treat battlefield casualties on military bases, the comprehensive solutions have been moved to populous cities to support healthcare systems overwhelmed by the pandemic.

 The following describes ADS’s journey to support readiness—regardless of the end mission—from requirement to solution, delivery and training.